 Your provider will give you a prescription for pain medicines.
 Get it filled when you go home so you have it when you need it.
 Take your pain medicine when you start having pain.
 Waiting too long to take it will allow your pain to get more severe than it should.

 In the early part of your recovery, taking pain medicine about 30 minutes before you increase your activity can help control pain.

-Take all your medicines the way your doctor or nurse told you to.
+Take all your medicines the way you have been told.

 - If you are taking blood thinners, ask your doctor whether you can also take ibuprofen (Advil, Motrin) or other anti-inflammatory drugs.

 You may need to avoid sexual activity for a while.
-Your doctor will tell you when it is okay to start again.
+Your provider will tell you when it is ok to start again.

 People who have a prosthesis, such as an artificial joint, need to carefully protect themselves against infection.
 You should carry a medical identification card in your wallet that says you have a prosthesis.
 You will need to take antibiotics before any dental work or invasive medical procedures.
 Make sure to check with your provider, and tell your dentist about your knee replacement and that you need antibiotics before any dental work.